Purii/react-native-tableview-simple/README.md

 | onPress | - | `func` or `false` | If set, cell will be automaticaly initialized with TouchableHighlight |

 ### CustomCell
-CustomCells allow you to define the whole content on your own.
+While the `Cell` component is intended as reproduction of the original cell known from the `UITableView`, the `CustomCell` could be customized at the most.
-This makes it possible to use components like `ActivityIndicatorIOS` or `SwitchIOS` as seen in the example below.
+Use a `CustomCell` to define the whole content and its structure on your own.
+With this component it is possible to add other components like `ActivityIndicatorIOS` or `SwitchIOS` as seen in the example below.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|